 Every time it gets me….
-I realize two days before daylight savings that I haven’t supported my babies through daylight savings properly.
+I realize two days before daylight savings starts or finishes that I haven’t supported my babies through daylight savings properly.
 Ideally, you should start preparing them for it a week or so out, depending on their age and if they are good sleepers or not.

-I have asked my baby sleep consultant, Kate Sommer, to help us with a few tips on adjusting babies sleep times depending on their age.
+Our Resident Sleep Expert Renee has given us a few tips to help us with adjusting babies sleep times depending on their age.

 Hope this comes in handy, feel free to send me a message if you have any questions!